 See Fluentd Documentation for details.

 You can add multiple Fluentd Servers.
-If you want to add additional Fluentd servers, click Add Fluentd Server.
+First, click Add Fluentd Server.
 For each Fluentd server, complete the configuration information:

 In the Endpoint field, enter the address and port of your Fluentd instance, e.g.